FundingCircle/state-machine/src/StateMachineBundle/Resources/doc/index.md

 ## Rendering

 ### Display one statemachine
-In order to render the Graph for specific object in twig use the below filter directly in template where you want to display the graph
+In order to render the Graph for specific stateful object object in twig use the below filter directly in template where you want to display the graph

 `{{ object|renderGraph }}`